Gow Langsford

 Colette Morey de Morand, Evocative Splendour, 1987

-Frances Hodgkins, Portrait of Mrs Elisabeth Curtis, 1939
+Frances Hodgkins, Portrait of Mrs Elizabeth Curtis, 1939

 Pauline Yearbury, Haka